-According to believers, the Virgin Mary appeared to Marie-Bernadette Soubirous on a total of eighteen occasions at Lourdes.
-The city has become a major place of Roman Catholic pilgrimage and of miraculous healings.
-After Mary appeared to peasant girl Bernadette Soubirous, Lourdes became one of the world’s most frequently visited pilgrimage sites, boasting a current figure of approximately 6 million visitors per year.
+According to believers, the Virgin Mary appeared to Marie-Bernadette Soubirous a total of eighteen times at Lourdes.
+The city has become a major stop for those on a Roman Catholic pilgrimage and in search of miraculous healings.
+After Mary appeared to peasant girl Bernadette Soubirous, Lourdes became one of the world’s most frequently visited pilgrimage sites, boasting an average 6 million visitors per year.

 Day 7.
 Barcelona - Montserrat - Barcelona

-Breakfast in the hotel.
-5h tour to Monserrat mountain to visit the Monastery and see a main Catalunyan Saint - Black Madonna.
-Benedictian Monastery - Santa Maria de Montserrat is a Benedictine abbey, located on the mountain of Montserrat, on height of 1236 meters.
-The monastery was founded in the 10th century and still functions to this day, with over 150 monks.
-The Escolania - Montserrat’s Boys’ Choir, is one of the oldest in Europe, and performs during religious ceremonies and communal prayers in the basilica.
-Black Madonna (Virgin of Montserrat): Our Lady of Montserrat - is a statue of the Madonna and Child venerated at the Santa Maria de Montserrat monastery.
-She is the Patron Saint of Catalonia, an honour she shares with Saint George (Sant Jordi in Catalan).
-La Moreneta ("the little dark-skinned one" or "the little dark one") - is her other name, give due to the dark color of the face of the statue.
-It is a common belief that if you touch her hand it will make your wishes to come true.
-And it is possible to do so, after waiting in line for approximately 10-15 minutes.
-There is also a small market near the Monserrat Abbey - where you can buy products of the local producers, such as - liquors, cheeses, honey – with many of those being produced by the monks that live there.
+Embark on a 5-hour tour to the Monserrat mountains to visit the Monastery and see the Catalunyan Saint – the Black Madonna.
+Benedictian Monastery - Santa Maria de Montserrat is a Benedictine abbey, located on the mountain of Montserrat, at a height of 1236 meters.
+The monastery was founded in the 10th century and still functions to this day, housing over 150 monks.
+The Escolania, or Montserrat’s Boys’ Choir, is one of the oldest in Europe, and performs during religious ceremonies and communal prayers in the basilica.
+The Black Madonna, Virgin of Montserrat, is a statue of the Madonna and Child venerated at the Santa Maria de Montserrat monastery.
+She is the Patron Saint of Catalonia, an honor she shares with Saint George (Sant Jordi in Catalan).
+La Moreneta (the ''little dark-skinned one'' or the''little dark one'') is another given name due to the dark colouring in the facial region.
+It is a common belief that if you touch her hand, your wish will be granted.
+There is usually a small queue to touch this famous statue's hand, but it’s an experience one should not miss!
+There is a small market near the Monserrat Abbey where you can purchase local goodies, such as liquors, cheeses, and honey produced by the monks that live there.

 Day 8.
 Barcelona